H2CO3/sam-bam-rs/README.md

 *bam* is a crate that allows to read BAM files, written completely in Rust.
-Currently, it allows to read BAM files in *indexed* and *consecutive* modes (`bam::IndexedReader` and `bam::Reader`).
-The future versions will support writing BAM files.

 ## Why?